Submitty/submitty.github.io/_docs/sysadmin/update.md

-2. Now, update the Submitty source code repository as described in step 1 of previous section.
+2. Now, update the Submitty source code repository as described in step 1 of the previous section.

 3. Next, we need to apply updates to the course databases so they